160 mm mortar M1943: Description

-The barrel sits in a cradle which is attached to a baseplate and tripod.
-To load the weapon, the barrel is hinged forward which exposes the rear end of the tube.
+The barrel sits in a cradle, which is attached to a baseplate and tripod.
+To load the weapon, the barrel is hinged forward, which exposes the rear end of the tube.
 The bomb is then loaded, retained in place by a catch, and the barrel is swung back into the cradle, which in effect closes the breech.

-Because of the weight of the mortar, it is equipped with wheels and is designed to be towed by a motor-driven vehicle.
+Because of the mortar's heavy weight, it is equipped with a wheeled carriage and is designed to be towed by a motor-driven vehicle.